Skip to content

 1. Log in to AQtive Guard and select Data sources from the main menu.

 2. Select Configure in the AWS panel, then Download CloudFormation template.
-You’ll need it to complete the integration.
+You’ll need it to create the IAM role in AWS.

 Choose your deployment method

-Depending on your organization’s needs, choose one of the following three methods to run the template in your AWS account.
+Choose one of the following three methods to run the template in your AWS account:

 Refer to the linked sections for details.